Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Introduction

 \section{Introduction}

 The classical models like Ising or Potts \cite{Potts} models often exhibit intriguing properties, especially when there exists geometrical frustration \cite{Frustrate} that may cause extensive ground-state degeneracy and nonzero residual entropy of the system at zero temperature \cite{ReEntro}.
 There are many interesting phenomena in these models that have been discovered but not yet been totally understood, for instance, the essence of the partial order \cite{PO} or the crossover between exotic phases, etc. Extensive works have been done on the Ising models in two- and three dimensions, such as the Ising models on the checkerboard lattice \cite{PO} and kagom\'{e} lattice \cite{liw}, as well as the Potts model on some irregular lattices \cite{POIrregular,zhaoy}, where the systems possess translational invariance.
 There were some early works on the Ising model on fractal lattices \cite{Fractal1,Fractal11,Fractal12,Fractal2,Fractal3,Fractal4,Fractal5,Fractal6}, which show the properties quite different from the models on one-, two- and three-dimensional lattices with translational invariance even with the simplest couplings.
+Recent reported on a new class of highly frustrated two-dimensional magnetic materials $Cu_{9}X_{2}(cpa)_{6}\cdot xH_{2}O$(cpa=2-carboxypentonic acid, a derivative of ascorbic acid; X=F, Cl, Br) \cite{Material1,Material2,Material3,Material4,Material5,Material6} stimulate study of the spin-Heisenberg model on triangulated kagome lattice(TKL) \cite{Lattice1,Lattice2,Lattice3,Lattice4,Lattice5,Lattice6,Lattice7}.
+The TKL is actually an example of two-dimensional triangles-in-triangles (TIT) lattices \cite{TIT1,TIT2,TIT3}, which generally consist of smaller triangular entities embedded in either some or all triangular cells of 2D triangle-based lattices.
+Latest study on spin-$\frac{1}{2}$ Ising-Heisenberg model on two closely related TIT lattices reveal a profound relation between local quantum fluctions with overall magnetic behavior of this mixture classical-quantum spin model \cite{TIT1} and shed light the role of classical-quantum spin model on research the ground state of quantum Heisenberg model \cite{TIT2}.
 But for the Ising models on fractals, comprehensive studies on, e.g. spin-spin correlations where there is no translational invariance, are still needed and, the questions, such as how to describe the crossover behaviors in fractals, are yet to be explored.